Hariprakash-23/Student-Management-System/README.md

-Student Management System (SMS):
+Student Management System (SMS)
 A comprehensive Django-based web application for managing students, courses, attendance, and marks with role‑based access for teachers and students.
 The system features separate dashboards, full CRUD operations for teachers, read‑only views for students, and seamless integration with AWS S3 for attendance exports and AWS SNS for exam notifications.

-Overview
+📋 Overview
 The Student Management System streamlines academic administration by providing:

 Role‑based dashboards: Teachers manage all data; students view their own records.